jayz0123/flappy-bird-wechat-minigame/README.md

 # flappy-bird-wechat-minigame
- a implementation on Wechat Minigame of Flappy Bird
+A implementation of Flappy Bird on wechat minigame